Nexmo/nexmo-developer/_tutorials/client-sdk/app-to-phone-code.md

 </html>
 ```

-This is your web application that will use the Client SDK to make a voice call to the destination phone via Nexmo.
+This is your web application that uses the Client SDK to make a voice call to the destination phone via Nexmo.

 There are several key components to this code:

 1. A simple UI that allows you to enter a phone number and then click the `Call` button to make the voice call.
 2. Code that logs the user in (a JWT is used for authentication).
 3. Event handlers for `member:call` and `call:status:changed`.
-4. The function to make the call `callServer(number)`, where number is the destination phone number in E.164 format.
+4. The function to make the call `callServer(number)`, where number is the destination phone number in [E.164](concepts/guides/glossary#e-164-format) format.

-Once you enter the phone number and click call you will hear a voice reporting on call status.
+Once you enter the phone number and click the `Call` button you will hear a voice reporting on call status.
 Then when the call goes through you can answer and you will then hear the conversation via the app.

-In a later step you will see how to run this app via a local web server.
+In a later step you learn how to run this app via a local web server.